 Vintage Port can take forty years to reach maturity.
 45

 Mead, a drink made from fermented honey, is the national drink of Poland.
 46

 The most popular gift in Eastern Europe is a bottle of vodka.
 47

 The Asian cordial “kumiss” is made of fermented cow’s milk.
 48

-In Medieval England, beverage alcohol was often served with breakfast.
+In Medieval England, alcohol was often served with breakfast.
 49

 British Isn’t English?

 British wine is not the same as English wine.
 That may seem strange.
-Specifically, British wine is made from imported grapes but English wine is not.
+But British wine is made from imported grapes but English wine is not.
 50

-Drinking chocolate mixed with beverage alcohol was fashionable at European social events in the 17th century.
+Drinking chocolate mixed with alcohol was fashionable at European social events in the 17th century.
 51

 L’Esprit de Courvoisier is a cognac made from brandies distilled between 1802 and 1931.
 (Yes, the earlier period was during the time of Napoleon Bonaparte!)
 It sells for $350 per shot (1 and 1/2 ounces).
 Cognac is a brandy made from white wine grapes grown in the small region of Cognac in France.
 52